kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 ```

 Once `status.failureReason` and `status.failureMessage` are set on the InfraCluster resource, the Cluster "core" controller
-will bubble up those info in the corresponding fields in Cluster's `status`.
+will surface those info in the corresponding fields in Cluster's `status`.

 Please note that once failureReason/failureMessage is set in Cluster's `status`, the only way to recover is to delete and
 recreate the Cluster (it is a terminal failure).